rafaelurrutiasilva/minikubeHost/README.md

 iptables -I INPUT -p tcp --dport 8080 -j ACCEPT iptables-save > /etc/systemd/scripts/ip4save
 ```
-### Using port forwarding via kubectl
+### Using port forwarding
-Log in as the *labuser* and initiate port forwarding using the kubectl command.
-You should then be able to browse to the IP address of the Minikube Host VM and the forwarded port.
+You can initiate port forwarding using the *kubectl* command.
+Log in as the *labuser* and execute the following command.
+Afterward, you should be able to browse to the IP address of the Minikube Host VM and the forwarded port
 ```
 minikubeHostIP=$(ip address |grep inet |grep eth0 |awk '{print$2}' |sed 's,/24,,g')
 kubectl port-forward --address $minikubeHostIP service/hello-minikube 8080:8080